-I’m taking my reps, five one handed shots with the right hand by the hoop, switch to left handed, transition to a nice little fun game of around the world, when Sam comes up and he’s wearing baggy jeans, a cap, a sweatshirt.
-Husky-like.
+I’m taking my reps, five one handed shots with the right hand by the hoop, switch to left handed, transition to a nice little game of around the world, when a drifter I haven’t seen before comes up and he’s wearing baggy jeans, a cap, a sweatshirt.
+Built like a tank.
 Young, maybe early thirties.

 “Yo can I shoot it?”